DEC PRISM: Cancellation

 When the matter was raised at DEC headquarters the company was split on which approach was better.
 Bob Supnik was asked to consider the issue for an upcoming project review.
 He concluded that while the PRISM system appeared to be faster, the MIPS approach would be less expensive and much earlier to market.
 At the acrimonious review meeting by the company's Executive Committee in July 1988, the company decided to cancel Prism, and continue with the MIPS workstations and high-end VAX products.
 The workstation emerged as the DECstation 3100.

 By this time samples of the microPRISM had been returned and were found to be mostly working.
 They also proved capable of running at speeds of 50 to 80 MHz, compared to the R2000's 16 to 20.
-This would have offered a significant performance improvement over the MIPS systems.
+Performance predictions based on these observations suggested a significant performance improvement over existing and announced RISC products from other vendors.
+However, without the accompanying floating-point unit, whose design had been halted, or the cache interface chip required for operating at such frequencies, which had been part of a cancelled project, floating-point performance predictions remained hypothetical.